Skip to main content

 • Students who do not play an instrument or sing at Grade 5 level or higher are not recommended to take AS Music

 Course description/aims: Cambridge AS Music offers an immersive and rigorous study of music for students with a genuine passion for the subject.
-Through this course, students will deepen their musical skills and knowledge, encompassing areas such as music theory, history, composition, and performance.
+This course will deepen students’ musical skills and knowledge, encompassing music theory, history, composition, and performance.
 Emphasis is placed on fostering a comprehensive understanding of music, spanning diverse styles, genres, and historical periods, enabling students to develop a well-rounded appreciation of music as an art form.

 Course outline: Students will learn compositional techniques, performance practice, and understanding and connecting music in the context of set works and a broad range of genres and traditions.
 They will develop practical musical skills in performing and composing.